Intel results boost chip stocks on optimism PC market slump is ending

-July 28 (Reuters) - Intel shares surged 7% on Friday, a day after the chipmaker's unexpectedly strong quarterly report heralded a turnaround in fortunes after a long, margin-sapping struggle due to plummeting PC sales and a highly competitive data center market.
+July 28 (Reuters) - Intel shares rose over 4% on Friday, a day after the chipmaker's unexpectedly strong quarterly report heralded a turnaround in fortunes after a long, margin-sapping struggle due to plummeting PC sales and a highly competitive data center market.

 The company's surprise second-quarter profit and its strong earnings and margin forecasts suggested the personal computer market slump was nearing an end, sparking the surge in its stock INTC.O and the wider chip sector .SOX.

-Intel is poised to add about $10 billion to its market value, based on its current premarket price of $37.
-That is already 6% higher than Wall Street's median target of $35 after at least 17 brokerages raised their price targets on the stock.
+Intel is poised to add about $6 billion to its market value, based on its current price of $36.
+That is already higher than Wall Street's median target of $35 after at least 21 brokerages raised their price targets on the stock, according to Refinitiv.

-He also expects "far better quarters ahead for Intel and most other chipmakers."

-Intel's results lifted Advanced Micro Devices AMD.O and Nvidia NVDA.O by 2.3% and 1.5%, respectively, while Qualcomm QCOM.O rose 1.5%.
+Intel's results lifted both Advanced Micro Devices AMD.O and Nvidia NVDA.O by nearly 2.0%, while Qualcomm QCOM.O rose 2.2%.

 A titan of the American chip industry, Intel has fallen behind rivals such as Taiwan's TMSC and Nvidia both in terms of margins and market value as the PC market downturn and stiff competition in the data center market battered its business.